Center of Excellence in Plastic Surgery

 The applicant facility performs at least 200 cosmetic and/or reconstructive plastic surgery procedures annually.

-Each applicant surgeon has served as the primary surgeon for at least 250 cosmetic and/or reconstructive plastic surgery procedures in their lifetime, and performs at least 125 procedures annually.
+Each applicant surgeon performs at least 125 procedures annually and has served as the primary surgeon for at least 250 cosmetic and/or reconstructive plastic surgery procedures in their lifetime.

 For surgeons, procedures performed at any facility may be used toward volume.
 Surgeons must have served as the primary surgeon for a procedure to qualify.
 If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship or residency may qualify.
 Cases in which the surgeon served as co-surgeon or assisting surgeon do not qualify.